vncsmyrnk/sentiment-analysis-pt/README.md

 API for performing sentiment analysis in portuguese sentences using NLP.

+This project aims at analyzing and predicting sentiments associated with texts written in the Portuguese language through NLP.
+This initiative takes into account the absence of similar tools in this language, as much of the research and applications focus on the English language.
+Technically, it is an API that returns a sentiment analysis related to certain inputs.
+To do this, pretrained models and tools for working with tasks related to natural language processing are used.

 This project is based on [TensorFlow](https://www.tensorflow.org/) and [Transformers](https://huggingface.co/docs/transformers/index) for the NLP features and [Flask](https://flask.palletsprojects.com/en/3.0.x/) for routing.

 The NLP model used is [distilbert-base-multilingual-cased-sentiments-student](https://huggingface.co/lxyuan/distilbert-base-multilingual-cased-sentiments-student), available on the 🤗 Hugging Face Hub.